Horbenkodev/hugo-blog/content/posts/how-to-incorporate-interactive-elements-into-e-learning-experiences/index.md

 publishDate: 2019-05-15T00:00:00.000Z
 image: Interactive-elements-in-e-learning.jpg
 og_image: Interactive-elements-in-e-learning.jpg
-description: For both education and business, e-learning has become an ideal solution to training, knowledge sharing and evolution in general.
-What was once comprised of physical presence in courses and long seminars is now just a process involving a few clicks.
+description: E-learning has become the ideal solution for training and knowledge sharing in education and business, replacing lengthy seminars with just a few clicks.
 promote:
   promote: false
 top: false